 ...of designating the Soldiers’ Memorial Military Museum located in St. Louis, Missouri, as a unit of the National Park System.

-This bill was introduced in a previous session of Congress and was passed by the House on December 13, 2005 but was never passed by the Senate.
 The text of the bill below is as of Dec 14, 2005 (Referred to Senate Committee).

 HR 452 RFS

 Received; read twice and referred to the Committee on Energy and Natural Resources